GerritCodeReview/git-repo/SUBMITTING_PATCHES.md

 patch submission guidelines for the Linux kernel.

-However there are some differences, so please review and familiarize yourself with the following relevant bits:
+However there are some differences, so please review and familiarize yourself with the following relevant bits.

-(1) Make separate commits for logically separate changes.
+## Make separate commits for logically separate changes.

 Unless your patch is really trivial, you should not be sending out a patch that was generated between your working tree and your